Royal Mile: Castle Esplanade

-The Castle Esplanade was laid out as a parade ground in 1753, using spoil from the building of the Royal Exchange (now the City Chambers).
+Originally part of the Castle Hill (the hill leading to the castle sitting on the Castle Rock) the Castle Esplanade was laid out as a parade ground in 1753, using spoil from the building of the Royal Exchange (now the City Chambers).
 It was formalised in 1816 when it was widened and provided with decorative railings and walls.
 The Esplanade with its several monuments has been Category A-listed by Historic Scotland.
 It is the venue of the annual Edinburgh Military Tattoo, when temporary grandstands are erected.

 Castlehill

 Castlehill forming part of the Royal Mile.
 The former Victorian church houses The Hub, an information service for the Edinburgh International Festival.
 On the right is The Scotch Whisky Experience and on the left the Camera Obscura tower and shops.

+Due to its location immediately east of the castle, the street known as Castlehill was probably the earliest developed part of the Old Town of Edinburgh.
 Travelling east from the Castle Esplanade, the first building on the right is Cannonball House which has a cannonball lodged in the wall facing the Esplanade, often said to have been accidentally fired from the Castle but which actually marks the elevation of Comiston Springs, three miles to the south of the Castle, which fed a cistern on Castlehill, one of the first piped water supplies in Scotland.

-Castlehill is dominated by the former Tolbooth-Highland-St John's Church (on the south side at the foot of this section), now the headquarters of the Edinburgh International Festival society – the Hub, and on the north side by the Outlook Tower and Camera Obscura.
+Castlehill is dominated by the former Tolbooth-Highland-St John's Church (on the south side at the foot of this section), now the headquarters of the Edinburgh International Festival society – the Hub.
+Other notable buildings are the former Castlehill School building, now the Scotch Whisky Experience, and on the north side the Outlook Tower and Camera Obscura.
 The Assembly Hall of the Church of Scotland and New College are further down on the same side.
 The Scottish Parliament met in the Assembly Hall between 1999 and 2004.